K.J. Osborn Player Prop Bets for NFL Week 9 | Minnesota vs. Baltimore 11/7/2021

 Matchup vs. Baltimore

-- The Ravens have the NFL's worst pass defense this season, surrendering 312.3 yards per game through the air.
+- The 312.3 passing yards the Ravens yield per game makes them the NFL's worst pass defense this season.

-- With 12 passing TDs conceded this season, the Ravens defense is ranked 13th in the league.
+- The Ravens have allowed 12 touchdowns through the air (1.7 per game).
+They are 13th in the NFL in that category.

 Recent Performances